Kathryn Miles: Writer

 Kathryn Miles sold her first book, Adventures with Ari, to Skyhorse Publishing.
 It was named a "notable book" by Bark Magazine.
 Her second book, All Standing: The Remarkable Story of the Jeanie Johnston, The Legendary Irish Famine Ship was published by Simon & Schuster in 2013.
 The book chronicles the story of the Jeanie Johnston, which Miles called "the world's luckiest ship" in an interview on NPR.
-In 2014 she wrote Superstorm: Nine Days Inside Hurricane Sandy, which was "the first complete moment-by-moment account of the largest Atlantic storm on record.".
-Miles' essays and articles have appeared in publications including Best American Essays, History, Outside", "Popular Mechanics and Terrain.
-Her investigation into the sinking of the Bounty which first appeared in Outside, was named one of the best long reads of 2013 by the Daily Beast. and a "notable narrative" by Harvard University's Nieman Journalism Foundation.
-Her most recent book is Quakeland: On the Road to America's Next Devastating Earthquake, a study of the history, and future potential, of earthquakes in America.
+In 2014 she wrote Superstorm: Nine Days Inside Hurricane Sandy, which was "the first complete moment-by-moment account of the largest Atlantic storm on record".
+Miles' essays and articles have appeared in publications including The Best American Essays, History, Outside, Popular Mechanics and Terrain.org.
+Her investigation into the sinking of the Bounty, which first appeared in Outside, was named one of the best long reads of 2013 by the Daily Beast and a "notable narrative" by Harvard University's Nieman Journalism Foundation.
+Her most recent book is Quakeland: On the Road to America's Next Devastating Earthquake, a study of the history and future potential of earthquakes in America.